snowdrop/spring-boot-quickstart-istio/README.md

 ## On OpenShift using Istio ServiceMesh

-The following instructions will allow you to install the 3 Spring Boot applications atop of the Istio ServiceMesh where the frontend application will be exposed outside of the cluster using an OpenShift route.
-Under the hood, the frontend application will issue REST calls to access the `Say` service which will also call the `Greeting` service using their respective Service Name and internal ingress routes.
+The following instructions will allow you to install the 3 Spring Boot applications top of the Istio ServiceMesh where the `Frontend` application will be exposed outside of the cluster using an OpenShift route.

+Under the hood, the `Frontend` application will issue REST HTTP calls to access the `Say` service which will also call the `Greeting` service using their respective Kubernetes Service Name and internal ingress routes.

 Remark : Due to a limitation of the ingress definition, an Istio `RouteRule` must be defined in order to rewrite the `/front` URL to `/` when the front end is accessed !

-When, an external HTTP client will open the url of the frontend URL `http://istio-ingress-istio-system.192.168.64.71.nip.io/front` and next click on the `invoke` button within the web page, then a HTTP request will be propagated to the  `http://say-service/say` endpoint and next to the `http://greeting-service/greeting` service.
-The greeting service will populate the response which is returned back and displayed within the static index.html page
+When, a user will open the url of the frontend `http://istio-ingress-istio-system.192.168.64.71.nip.io/front` within its web browser and next click on the `invoke` button within the web page, then a HTTP request will be propagated to the  `http://say-service/say` endpoint and next to the `http://greeting-service/greeting` service.
+The greeting service will populate the response which is returned back and displayed within the static index.html page.

 To configure our Spring Boot applications as member of the Istio ServiceMesh, we will then configure the `Fabric8 Maven Plugin` to use the `istio-enricher` module.
-This module will enrich the `DeploymentConfig` yaml resource by adding the istio `init_cotnainer` and `istio_proxy`.
+This module will enrich the `DeploymentConfig` yaml resource by adding the istio `init_container` and `istio_proxy`.

 Remarks: